BW Group: Acquisition and delisting

 World-Wide Shipping acquired the cousins' shares in April 2003.
 World-Wide then mounted a public offer and accumulated over 90% of the shares and Bergesen was privatised.

 Leadership of BW Group

 In 1990 third-generation leadership joined the company with Dr. Helmut Sohmen's eldest son, Andreas Sohmen-Pao.
 Sohmen-Pao has an M.B.A. with distinction from Harvard Business School and a double first class Honours Degree (B.A.
 Hons) from Oxford University in Oriental Studies in 1993.
 He worked at Goldman Sachs International in London before joining World-Wide Shipping in London, serving positions in various divisions of World-Wide Shipping before assuming the role of BW Group CEO in 2009.
 Sohmen-Pao stepped down as Chief Executive Officer of BW Group on April 1, 2015.

 After 44 years with the company, Dr. Sohmen retired in 2014 as Chairman of BW Group and his son Andreas Sohmen-Pao assumed that role.

-Executive Chairman Andreas Sohmen-Pao, CFO Sebastien Brochet, Managing Directors Yngvil Eriksson Åsheim and Christian Bonfils, and Executive Vice Presidents Billy Chiu and Nicholas Fell form the Management Committee.